-As of JasperReports Server 7.5, all encryption in the server relies on cryptographic keys stored in the server's keystore.
-For more information, see Key and Keystore Management.
+As of JasperReports Server 7.5, all encryption in the server relies on cryptoghaphic keys stored in the server's keystore.
+For more information, see Chapter 3, "Key and Keystore Management," on page 11.

 The configuration files and properties described in this section are no longer used by this feature.
 They are documented here only for legacy purposes.